 - Roast for 30 minutes.

-- Remove chicken and set aside on a plate, turn oven temperature up to 500, and continue roasting potatoes for another ten minutes (or until turning golden and crisp).
+- Remove chicken and set aside on a plate, turn oven temperature up to 500, and continue roasting potatoes for another ten minutes (or until they turn golden and crisp).